szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 **Component 1608:** Make Aule's Staff +3 grant an extra attack per round to non-fighter wizards and sorcerers, inspired by the description

 This makes the weapon not just another silly instance of a unique +3 weapon without a single remarkable feature.
 So it's now a solid staff for wizards and sorcerers.
 Specifically, it affects mages, mage/thieves, cleric/mages, and sorcerers.
 They will get an extra attack per round.
-Other clasess will use it as a regular +3 staff.
+Other classes will use it as a regular +3 staff.

 **Component 1609:** Make the Impaler slightly more scary: +5% higher critical hit chance, +5 more impaling damage on crits